Should Christians Keep the Passover?

 "By calling this covenant "new," he has made the first one obsolete; and what is obsolete and aging will soon disappear" (Heb.8:13 NIV).

 The covenant agreement between God and a person is defined by the benefits for each party and the terms and conditions by which the benefits are obtained and/or dispensed.
-For details concerning the differences between the major agreements that God has made with people, see our study paper concerning the various covenants.
+For details about the differences between the major agreements God has made with people, get a copy of the book, Who is God?
+What is the Bible And its Message by B.L Cocherell, ISBN 978-0-9844608-7-8.

 The Law of God consists not only of the Ten Commandments but also of everything that God says or has said.
 Repeatedly, we see the New Testament writers explaining the law of God and its relationship to the children of God, so that his children can understand how to please him.
 Today, true servants of God teach and proclaim God's law and way of life: a way in which the called-out-ones (the elect) may grow into spiritual maturity.